From 2003 to 2014 falls from trucks contributed to 26 deaths in Australia

 At Sayfa, we suggest the installation of an overhead fall arrest system, such as our Raptor Rigid Rail System, which can give the peace of mind that you and your workers deserve.
 Unlike an overhead cable, it allows a full range of movement and is designed to arrest a fall more quickly, which means there is less risk of injury to the operator.
-Click on the video below to find out more about the advantages of the Raptor Rigid Rail System.
+Watch the video below to find out more about the advantages of overhead rigid rail systems compared to overhead cable lines.

 A death is still a death no matter how far you have fallen

 The most important thing to remember is that deaths that occur from falls from heights do not need to be on top of a skyscraper or multilevel building.
 We must always be aware and constantly vigilant when any work is being conducted at any height - statistics don't lie!